DavidGilligan/devops-template/docs/production-considerations.md

    - touch config/traefik/acme.json
    - chmod 600 config/traefik/acme.json

 - On Windows, you only need to create the file.
-The chmod step is not required, because Docker Desktop will enforce the correct permissions inside the container automatically:
+The chmod step is not required - Docker Desktop will enforce the correct permissions inside the container automatically:

 - ni config/traefik/acme.json -Force

 - Make sure the file exists and is empty before starting Traefik.
 It will be populated automatically when TLS certificates are issued.